ishistarx/Exercise-Tracker/README.md

 **Exercise-Tracker**

-People can create account and tracker there exercises in this react app
+Welcome to our new Excercise tracker, here people can create account and tracker there exercises in this react app